spdx/yalm-python/README.md

 # SPDX YALM: Yet Another License Matcher
-SPDX YALM is a license matching library based on the SPDX License Matching Guideline.
+SPDX YALM is a license matching library based on [the SPDX License Matching Guideline](https://spdx.dev/license-list/matching-guidelines/).

+SPDX is an open standard for communicating software bill of material information.
+SPDX reduces redundant work by providing common formats for organizations and communities to share important data, thereby streamlining and improving compliance, security, and dependability.

+Project YALM is implemented as the matching guideline compliant library - this library provides a way to compare license documents and templates in a standardized way.

 ## Features
 *    An Interface which compares text against a license template using the license matching guidelines.